Academic Appeals Policy

 - English Language Intensive Courses for Overseas Students (ELICOS) student academic decisions (please refer to English Language Intensive Courses for Overseas Students (ELICOS) Program Manual);

-- student academic decisions relating to the Joint Medical Program (please refer to Joint Medical Program Schedule);
+student academic decisions relating to the Joint Medical Program (please refer to Joint Medical Program Schedule);student misconduct matters dealt with under the provisions of the Student Conduct Rule; or- complaints dealt with under the provisions of the Complaint Management Policy.

 (5) In the context of this document the following definitions apply:

-- “Academic decision” refers to a decision made by a University staff member or committee where the outcome of the decision has significant impact on the student's enrolment, progress or program completion;
+University staff member or committee where the outcome of the decision has significant impact on thestudent's enrolment, progress orprogram completion; - “Original decision maker” – means a

-- “Principles of procedural fairness” requires that:
+staff member of theUniversity who has made an academic decision; - “Principles of procedural fairness” requires that:

 - the decision maker is impartial, and free from actual or apparent bias;

-- the student whose interests will be affected by a decision receives a fair hearing, including the opportunity to respond to any adverse material that could influence the decision; and
+student whose interests will be affected by a decision receives a fair hearing, including the opportunity to respond to any adverse material that could influence the decision; and - a finding is based on evidence that is relevant and logically capable of supporting the findings made.

 (8) An appeal against an academic decision is permitted where: